tsherif/space-shooter.c/ARCHITECTURE.md

 All operations on objects are run in batches on `objects[0 .. count - 1]`.

 Note that the implementation in most cases doesn't look exactly like the above depending on how the objects will be manipulated by a given system.
-For example, game entity properties are stored as parallel arrays, rather than in per-object structs, to simplify submitting them to the GPU as attribute buffers.
+For example, game entity properties are stored in [structs of arrays](https://en.wikipedia.org/wiki/AoS_and_SoA#Structure_of_arrays), rather than in per-object structs, to simplify submitting them to the GPU as attribute buffers.

 ### Error Handling